-This kind of analysis can offer a quick assessment of your business, with each area given a rating of strong, moderate, or weak.
+This kind of analysis can offer a quick assessment of your business, with each area given a rating of strong, moderate or weak.

-Many companies that were once successful and seen as leaders in their fields have closed their doors because they did not correctly identify changes in external forces.
-When companies are not prepared for changes that are thrust upon them, they often fall behind.
-If the situation is bad enough they end up shuttering their operations because they could not change fast enough to retain market share.
+- Business failure: Many once-successful companies seen as industry leaders have closed their doors because they failed to identify changes in external forces.
+When companies are unprepared for change, they often fall behind.
+If the situation is bad enough, they end up shuttering their operations because they could not change fast enough to retain market share.

 The 4 elements of environmental scanning

 Staying alert and keeping watch are two concepts that will help CEOs stay ahead of marketplace changes.
 Below are four areas CEOs should watch for to remain alert business leaders.

 Examine these areas to become aware of and prepared for coming changes to the market.
 Well-prepared CEOs can conduct an external scan of their environment to be ready for any potential change that might impact the business.